 Not only will that not help you rank on sophisticated search engines such as Google, but it can also actually get you penalized.
 This type of practice is known as “black hat SEO,” and you want to avoid it at all costs.
 By all means, make sure to include keywords, but try to go for a natural flow.
 Keep the keyword density at less than 3 percent, or it will start to look unnatural to the bots and the humans.

 4. Display Your Keywords Prominently

 Now that we know that we shouldn’t go overboard, it’s important to note that keywords should be placed in certain key places in your page’s content.
-In particular, put your keywords in the title of your page, the header of your page, and in the body of your content, especially as close to the first and last sentences of content as possible.
+In particular, put your keywords in your page’s title, the header of your page, and in the body of your content, especially as close to the first and last sentences of the content as possible.

 - Apple adds online retail partner Flipkart in India ahead of local iPhone 7 launch next month

 - iPhone 7 Arrives in More Countries Starting October 7

 - Here’s What Really Matters for SEO in 2016

 - India: BREXIT – Trigger For Larger Things To Come?